Codecademy/docs/content/c-sharp/concepts/arrays/terms/sort/sort.md

 ---
 Title: '.Sort()'
-Description: 'Returns the total number of elements in the array.'
+Description: 'Arranges the elements of the array in ascending or in alphabetical order.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'